Last Updated on February 10, 2024 by Sandra Adamson

 When you think about your dream wedding, is the backdrop an oceanfront oasis or lush rolling green fields?
 If you are dreaming of a venue with a view, consider setting aside a larger portion of your budget for this.

 Consider hosting the ceremony and reception at the same venue.
-Doing this can not only save on venue costs, transportation, and decoration but also consider that a wedding photographer’s coverage is continuous.
+Doing this can not only save on venue costs, transportation, and decoration but also ensure that a wedding photographer’s coverage is continuous.
 With that in mind, the less travel, the more time for your photography coverage.

-Say I Do to you Hair-do
+Say I Do to You Hair-Do

 Hair and makeup are never necessary, but for many brides, it is the finishing touch that gives them the fairytale feel they’ve been dreaming of.

-If you aren’t keen on doing your own hair or makeup for the big day, know that price ranges for these services vary greatly depending on styles, length of hair, services offered, and experience.
+If you aren’t keen on doing your hair or makeup for the big day, know that price ranges for these services vary greatly depending on styles, length of hair, services offered, and experience.
 You can expect to pay anywhere from $200 – $650 for a hair and makeup package for the bride, and more if you decide to add additional people to the list.

 Ask for a trial run of your hair and makeup a few weeks before your big day.
 Or better yet, schedule it for the day of your engagement session so you can see how you will look in your photos on your wedding day, You may need to pay an additional fee for this service, but many brides want to make sure that their hair and makeup vision is indeed what they want.

-Another idea is to ask close friends or family that may specialize in hair or makeup for their expertise.
+Another idea is to ask close friends or family who may specialize in hair or makeup for their expertise.
 This could double as their gift to you on your special day, and save you money and the stress of finding someone to do the job.

 Boutonnieres, Bouquets, and Ballgowns.